Acceptable67/LibN64-CPP-LibDragon-Wrapper/README.md

 A C++ wrapper for libdragon development that allows an easy to use interface to create libdragon C++ ROMs.
 After using a 2010 build of LibDragon with GCC 4.1 for so many years, now fully supports the latest build with C++20

 #### Install
 Place <i>LibN64.h</i> in the include directory, reconfigure your LibDragon makefile to install the new header.
-Build with the modified <i>graphics.cpp</i>, make install, include <i><LibN64.h></i> in your project and should be good to go.
+Make install, include <i><LibN64.h></i> in your project and should be good to go.

 #### Documentation
 Build the new documentation with Doxygen from the root Libdragon folder.
 All the classes and their features will be highlighted in there.